makersacademy/rps-challenge/README.md

 Ideas
 -----

-My first impulse was to implement a if/elsif but it became apparent that this could turn into a very complicated if/elsif chain.
+My first impulse was to implement a if/elsif statement but it became apparent that this could turn into a very complicated and messy piece of code.
 This theory was researched and confirmed.
 My next idea was to map out the rules of the game to possibly use this as a reference, assigning the subordinate value to their dominant key pair.

 ```ruby